 Implications for Web Design

-Cultural anthropologists believe we will continue to use items that are already a part of our daily lives, but those items will now be become “smart”.
+Cultural anthropologists believe we will continue to use items that are already a part of our daily lives, but those items will now become “smart”.
 Just like smartphones and smart cars, we will interact with “smart parking meters”, “smart refrigerators”, and more.
-Therefore, the emphasis is not on designing new devices, but on designing the applications and websites for interacting with our current devices.
+Therefore, the emphasis is not on designing new devices but on the applications and websites for interacting with our current devices.

 Companies are already exploring their web-based options.
-VR browser, Janus VR, allows you to walk through a lobby, pass through doors to visit specific websites where text appears on walls and videos are shown in theaters.
+VR browser, Janus VR, allows you to walk through a lobby, and pass through doors to visit specific websites where text appears on walls and videos are shown in theatres.
 You can even interact with other people visiting the site.
-Mozilla is developing Firefox experimental with support for VR apps.
+Mozilla is developing Firefox experiments with support for VR apps.
 And Google is said to be experimenting with VR browsing.

 A new application called Layar uses the camera on your iPhone or Android device to display information about what is around you or printed material in front of you.
 It also allows you to interact with that information.

 Although it isn’t exactly clear where this movement will lead, it is safe to bet that web design will include some form of VR and AR.
-It’s too early to invest great sums of money, but companies should closely follow updates in the tech and be ready to adapt their web content.
-Specific areas for attention include responsive website design, 3D modeling, and VR/AR tech.
-Don’t get caught snoozing.
+It’s too early to invest significant sums of money, but companies should closely follow updates in the tech and be ready to adapt their web content.
+Specific areas for attention include responsive website design, 3D modelling, and VR/AR tech.
+Don’t get caught napping.

 For more guidance and advice on web design for your organization, please contact us.